 How many visits will my Dental Crown take?

 Most dental practices require patients to make two to three visits because the moulds need to be sent off to a dental laboratory to construct the crown.
 At Hornsby Dental Clinic, we make our crowns at our practice.
 This enables us to reduce the extra laboratory fee and also ensure that the quality meets our highest standards.
 It also benefits our patients by allowing the entire dental procedure to be completed in one visit.
 Our experienced and friendly dentists will explain the process with you and you can watch your dental crown be made with our advanced Dental Crown technology equipment at Hornsby Dental Clinic.

 How much does a Dental Crown Cost?

-At Hornsby Dental Clinic, we believe in providing quality dentistry at an affordable rate.
+At Hornsby Dental, we believe in providing quality dentistry at an affordable rate.
 We are proud to offer some of the cheapest crowns in the Hornsby area as we currently have a dental crowns special offer.
 The average cost can range between $1,600 and $2500.
 We offer our in-house dental crowns from $1,450.

 What other dental options are available?

 There are many restorative options available to help you achieve the smile you would like.
 At Hornsby Dental, our experienced dentist Hornsby will discuss with you entire options and help tailor your personal treatment plan that provides the best outcome related to your individualised goals.